YasinEl/mzRAPP/README.md

 ## Reliability assessment of non-targeted data pre-processing

 Reliability assessment of NPP can be set up in the panel “Setup NPP assessment”.
-First the tool to be evaluated has to be set.
-Afterwards the unaligned and aligned output files of the tools to be assessed have to be selected.
-The way those files can be exported from different tools are lined out in the following.
-In case of all those outputs it should be noted that mzRAPP is heavily depending on all isotopologues being reported in the output feature tables.
-For that reason they must not be filtered out for mzRAPP to work properly. <br> <br>
+First, the tool to be evaluated has to be set.
+Afterward, the unaligned and aligned output files of the tools to be assessed have to be selected.
+The way those files can be exported from different tools is lined out in the following.
+In the case of all those outputs, it should be noted that mzRAPP is heavily dependent on all isotopologues being reported in the output feature tables.
+For that reason, they must not be filtered out for mzRAPP to work properly. <br> <br>

 ### Exporting NPP outputs from different tools